-1.1 Each Councillor shall receive a basic allowance of £6,602 (inclusive of an ICT Allowance of £435) per annum.
+1.1 Each Councillor shall receive a basic allowance of £7,149 per annum.
 Where the term of office of a Councillor begins or ends otherwise than at the beginning of the year to which the scheme relates, their entitlement to this allowance shall be calculated on a pro-rata basis.